 Please also see this Call for Papers for a Special Issue on Transboundary Resilience for the Journal of Homeland Security and Crisis Management.

-Emery Roe, University of California, Berkeley
+Emery Roe, Senior Researcher, Center for Catastrophic Risk Management, University of California, Berkeley

 Emery Roe is a practicing policy analyst working on science, technology and environmental controversies.
 He specializes in developing better management strategies in large technical systems for the provision of high critical services, such as electricity and water.
 He is author or co-author of many articles and books, including Narrative Policy Analysis (1994), Taking Complexity Seriously (1998), Ecology, Engineering and Environment (2002) and High Reliability Management (2008).
 He has helped design and direct initiatives on, among others, agriculture and urban sprawl in California’s Central Valley, indicators of ecosystem health and climate change impacts in the San Francisco Bay-Delta region, campus/community partnerships in underserved urban minority neighborhoods, and research on issues at the intersection of global population growth, natural resource utilization and the environment.
 His most recent book is Making the Most of Mess: Reliability and Policy in Today’s Management Challenges (2013).

 Simon Hollis, Associate Professor in Crisis Management and International Coordination and Director of PhD studies at the Swedish Defence University